 I was in a local grocery store looking for a green pepper.
-I was planning a dish to bring to a party later that night.
 Single ones were $2.29 a pound and a bag of six was $2.99, so I had to pause and do the math, along with the calculus of what I’d do with six green peppers.

 As I stood working the numbers I heard a THUMP… THUMP… THUMP… right behind me.
 I turned and could not believe what I was seeing.
-The guy working in the produce section was grabbing bunches of bananas and throwing them into a bin of trash.
+The produce clerk was grabbing bunches of bananas and spiking them hard into a trash bin.

 I jumped in, “Wait, I’ll take those!”

-He said, “Take some new ones out of the box here,” as he pointed to the boxes of newly-delivered greeny-yellow bananas that would soon fill the space of the perfectly ripe ones.
+He said, “Take some new ones out of the box here,” as he pointed to the boxes of newly-delivered hard green bananas that would soon fill the space of the perfectly ripe ones.

-I told him that I hated food waste and that I could not watch him do what he was doing.
-I took a few bunches of bananas.
+I told him that I hated food waste and that I could not watch him continue what he was doing.
+I snatched a few bunches of bananas.
 Rescues.
 Godspeed to the rest.
 They were not being saved or shipped to the homeless shelters or the banana-less shelter.
 They were going in the trash.

-This kind of thing hits me viscerally for several reasons.
+This kind of thing viscerally haunts me for several reasons.
 Tonight, 99% of the world’s population will go to bed without a banana.
 That’s not to make light of the problem of hunger, it bothers me extremely that people in the developing world frequently do not have access to fruits and vegetables.
-Even in this affluent nation there are places where a banana is a rare commodity.
+When my wife was a child in rural Ukraine, a banana was a rare and cherished gift.
+Even in this affluent nation there are places where a good banana is a rare commodity.

 But aside from the human impacts, bananas have a substantial environmental footprint.
-Each banana going into that bin has a remarkable story to tell.
+Each banana going into that bin had a remarkable story to tell, and left a little skid mark on the environment.

 Bananas are raised on huge plantations in Central and South America, and also the Philippines.
 They start from a flower that gives rise to the tiny bunches of fruits.
 They are managed with frequent applications of fungicides and insecticides, as bananas are constantly under attack by pests and disease.
 Nine months later they are ready for harvest.

 Large bunches of bananas weighing over 100 lbs are cut from the trees and moved to packing houses on the plantation.
 Workers are usually paid by the bunch, so they work fast.
-Hard labor in a hot climate.
+It is hard labor in a hot climate.
 Serious health issues have been documented from banana workers overworking.

 The large bunches are then separated into “hands” and packaged, typically by women laborers.
 The green bananas are packed tightly into boxes to limit shipping damage.
-Already 30–40% of bananas are discarded because of blemishes and other imperfections.
+Already 30–40% of bananas are discarded because of blemishes and other imperfections that affluent consumers will reject.
 The boxed product is shipped within 24 hours of harvest.

 Bananas are placed into refrigerated transportation at 56°F and moved onto large white ships (to help control temperature).
 They head to the USA where they are received and transported by truck to the ripening room.

 The ripening room is a space in a building that is like an aircraft hangar.
 Huge rooms are filled with boxed bananas, and ethylene gas is pumped in.
-Ethylene gas stimulates the ripening process.
-It is naturally produced by the bananas (and some other fruits) to fire off the ripening process.
-Here humans give it a bump.
+This natural plant hormone stimulates the beginning of the ripening process.

 The gassed bananas now race against the clock.
-Genes associated with ripening have been triggered, complex biochemistry is at work, and the bananas are changing as they speed to your local grocery store where you can buy a pound of them for well under a dollar.
+Genes associated with ripening have been triggered, complex biochemistry springs to action, and the bananas are changing physiologically as they speed to your local grocery store where you can buy a pound of them for well under a dollar.
 Think about that.

 There they sit, until someone buys them.

-Or if they go unbought, ripe fruits may be donated to local charity, but that requires time and energy.
+Or if they find no purchase, ripe fruits may be donated to local charity, but that requires time and energy.

 Or they go into the trash.

-The rescue bananas are now on my counter and I regret not making a deal with the store to rescue the whole litter before they became litter.
-I paid full retail for the rescues, and they rode shotgun to their new home.
+My new rescue bananas are now on my counter and I regret not making a deal with the store to rescue the whole litter before they became litter.
+I paid full retail for the rescues, and they rode shotgun next to me to their new home.

 This morning I ate one and it was still not quite ripe enough.
 Ripening raises the levels of sugars and fruity esters, the volatile compounds that make a banana taste like a banana.
 The guy at the grocery store was trashing a product that still was not even ready for prime time, let alone past its prime.